maxcell/prince.dev/README.md

 # Prince's Website

+**This is now old and shall be archived!
+If you're interested in following in the new iteration, feel free to check out <https://github.com/maxcell/prince-toast>**

 This is the repository that determines what is going on over at <prince.dev>.
 It is powered by [Gatsby](https://www.gatsbyjs.org/) a static website generator that utilizes the JavaScript framework, React!